chdharm/SmallAssignment/README.md

 2. For Running Second Project install and import requests,datetime, zipfile, io,BeautifulSoup(bs4)

-There may be several bus in both of the projects.
+There may be several bugs in both of the projects.
 Thank you so much.